 "Everywhere in the world, music enhances a hall, with one exception: Carnegie Hall enhances the music."

 Henry Wadsworth Longfellow

 "There is no reason anyone would want a computer in their home."

 "A failed experiment can be more important then a trivial design."

 "Having an idea is comething that cannot be learned anywhere."

 "Stimulated by those moods which poets turn into words, I turn my ideas into tones which resound, roar, and rage until at last they stand before me in the form of notes."

-Starting in 2002 we began featuring a "genius of the month" section, this ran strong for a few years.
-Our genius writer took an extended sabbatical to focus on raising kids.
-We hope to begin adding fresh entries to this section again beginning 2014.
+Back in 2002 we began featuring a fresh "genius" each month, this ran strong for a few years.
+Our genius - genius writer took an extended sabbatical to focus on raising her kids, we hope to begin adding new entries again in 2015.

 Raymond Kurzweil is an inventor whose innovations have touched the lives of many.
 He may be best known for his work on the first print-to-speech reading machine for the blind, but his influence goes far beyond.
 He has been a pioneer in optical character recognition (OCR), the development of the first CCD flatbed scanner, text-to-speech synthesis, music synthesis, speech recognition,